Quantum preprocessing for information-theoretic security in two-party computation: The quantum protocols for generating one-time tables

 The entanglement-based version for Protocol~\ref{ptl:NLAND} is Protocol~\ref{ptl:NLAND2} in Appendix~\ref{appent}.
 Note that in Protocols~\ref{ptl:NLAND} and \ref{ptl:NLAND2}, Alice may cheat by declaring that she did not receive some qubits in some instances.
 In such case she may be certain about one of the three bits: $y$, $y\oplus r$ or $r$, depending on her measurement strategy, but she cannot learn both $y$ and one of $r$ and $y\oplus r$ (near) perfectly.
 Since this is a somewhat non-conventional way of cheating (as there is significant ratio of failed instances noticeable to Bob), we discuss this case near the end of Appendix~\ref{appent}.

 The Protocol~\ref{ptl:NLAND} has two stages of communication.
 The following Protocol~\ref{ptl:NLAND3} has only one stage of communication.
 It is derived from the entanglement-based Protocol~\ref{ptl:NLAND2}.
 Instead of using prior entanglement, Bob prepares some pure state on four qubits dependent on his private keys and a private input bit $y$.
-Bob sends such state and a classical bit related to his choice of the state to Alice.
+Bob sends such state to Alice.
 Since there are some different choices of such pure state, Alice receives a mixed state in her view.
 She does some single-qubit measurements in some bases of her choice to obtain some classical correlation (one-time table) shared with Bob.

 In Protocol~\ref{ptl:NLAND3}, Bob's input $y$ is partly secure.
-For an honest Bob, Alice can know Bob's input $y$ with probability $\frac{3}{4}$, since the two density operators of Bob's (viewing the classical bit $w$ as a state on an extra qubit) have trace distance $\frac{1}{2}$.
+For an honest Bob, Alice can know Bob's input $y$ with probability $\frac{3}{4}$, since the two density operators of Bob's have trace distance $\frac{1}{2}$.
 On the other hand, Alice's input in the one-time table, $x$, is completely insecure in the worst case for a cheating Bob, but it is completely secure for an honest Bob.
 A cheating Bob could prepare some state such that the $x$ is determined, such as preparing $\ket{0}\ket{+}$ on the first two qubits, but then the output of the one-time table would be completely random (due to that Alice would measure one of the first two qubits with an unbiased basis compared to the basis for the state of the qubit), hence it is incorrect with large probability.
 Overall, the security characteristics of Protocol~\ref{ptl:NLAND3} is analogous to that of Protocol~\ref{ptl:NLAND} but with the roles of the two parties switched.
 But the fewer rounds of communication makes Protocol~\ref{ptl:NLAND3} potentially interesting in other applications.
 In later parts of the paper, we take Protocol~\ref{ptl:NLAND} as the example in analyzing some composed protocols.

 In the following we present protocols which check or combine the one-time tables generated in Protocol~\ref{ptl:NLAND}.
 The first one has partial security for Alice and near-perfect security for Bob, while the second one involves checking by both parties, and aims for near-perfect security for both parties.
 The third one aims for near-perfect security for both parties with emphasis on the security of one party.